 Time To Retire?

 So, you might want to check your savings.
-It’s possible that you have more than enough in the accounts to retire quite comfortably without a second thought to the fixed income that you used to rely on.
+You may have more than enough in the accounts to retire comfortably without a second thought to the fixed income you used to rely on.

 If you’re not in a position where you can retire just yet, it may be worth thinking about freeing up some capital, so it is a possibility.
 There’s one simple way to do this.